 Start with your wake up time at the top of the page and bedtime at the bottom, then fill in your mealtimes.
 Be sure to leave some space on the page to write in between those times.
 Now start filling in the MUST do’s that happen every day.

-I have learned to keep my days pretty simple so my “must” list is rather small…this is just what works for me.
+While I try to keep my days pretty simple, my “must” list has become rather long these days!

 Now fill the WANT list in starting with the things that are more important and working in those less important things.
 This part can be tricky, you may not be able to do all the things!
 That is okay, seeing it on paper makes it easier to prioritize and cull things without feeling guilty.

-What do I do with the recurring weekly/bi-weekly activites or appointments?
+What do I do with the recurring weekly/bi-weekly activities or appointments?

-I try to schedule the reccuring activites during times where it is easier for me to push something else off to the side.
-For instance, I don’t always need 2 full hours for house work every day so I schedule a weekly appointment in that time block.
+I try to schedule the recurring activites during times where it is easier for me to push something else off to the side.
+For instance, I don’t always need 2 full hours for housework every day so I schedule a weekly appointment in that time block.

 I usually just keep a short list on the side of my daily routine of weekly appointments with the day and time.
 That way I won’t forget about them and I can make sure I don’t fall behind on housework or whatever other item is getting shoved to the side for the day.

 Don’t forget to relax!